cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/basic-feature/protocol/transport-streaming/thrift_streaming.md

 #### Detailed Events: StreamSend & StreamRecv

-If at least one Tracer implements the interface [rpcinfo.StreamEventReporter](https://github.com/cloudwego/kitex/blob/v0.9.0-rc4/pkg/rpcinfo/tracer.go), Kitex will inject the coresponding Recv/Send middleware for to call the tracer's `ReportStreamEvent` after the execution of each Recv/Send call.
+If at least one Tracer implements the interface [rpcinfo.StreamEventReporter](https://github.com/cloudwego/kitex/blob/v0.9.0-rc4/pkg/rpcinfo/tracer.go), Kitex will inject the corresponding Recv/Send middleware for to call the tracer's `ReportStreamEvent` after the execution of each Recv/Send call.
 The message size of current Recv/Send can be obtained by (note: do not call it in another goroutine, otherwise you may get the size of some other call):
 - `ri.Stats().LastSendSize()`
 - `ri.Stats().LastRecvSize()`